xcart/xcart-docs/_pages/kb_en/modules/social_login/setting_up_google_login_for_your_store.md

 8. On the "Create Client ID" screen:

     1) Select _Web application_ for the **Application type**.
-    2) In the **Authorized redirect URI** box, enter the redirect URI for your store site (Simply copy and paste the URI from the Google Login setup instructions on your store's "Social Login" module settings page).
+    2) In the **Authorized redirect URI** box, enter the redirect URI for your store site (Simply copy and paste the URI from the Google Login setup instructions on your store's "Social Login" addon settings page).
     3) Click **Create Client ID**.

     ![filled_type.png]({{site.baseurl}}/attachments/ref_LMCQeIrv/filled_type.png)

     The Client ID will be created.

 9. The **OAuth Client** will be opened.
-You'll need to copy-paste ID and Secret values to the Social Login module configuration screen:
+You'll need to copy-paste ID and Secret values to the Social Login addon configuration screen:
 	![secret.png]({{site.baseurl}}/attachments/ref_LMCQeIrv/secret.png)

-## Configuring the Social Login module: Google
+## Configuring the Social Login Addon: Google

 1. On the Credentials page of your project in the [Google Developers Console](https://console.developers.google.com/), locate the needed credentails and click on the pencil icon to open the screen with the **Client ID** and **Client Secret** values:
 	![credentials2.png]({{site.baseurl}}/attachments/ref_LMCQeIrv/credentials2.png)

 2. Open a separate browser tab or window for the X-Cart Admin interface so you can copy and paste the Client ID and Client secret values.

-3. In the Installed Modules section of your X-Cart store’s Admin area (**Extensions** >** Installed modules**), locate the entry for the Social Login module and click the **Settings **link below it:
+3. In the Installed Addons section of your X-Cart store’s Admin area (**Extensions** >** Installed modules**), locate the entry for the Social Login module and click the **Settings **link below it:
     ![modules.png]({{site.baseurl}}/attachments/ref_LMCQeIrv/modules.png)

-    This opens the "Social Login" module settings page.
+    This opens the "Social Login" addon settings page.
 4. Scroll down to the Google section of the page and enter your Client ID and Client secret values:
     ![module_settings.png]({{site.baseurl}}/attachments/ref_LMCQeIrv/module_settings.png)